 '''

 register (toolkitname, aliases)

-DEPRECATED since IPython 5.0

 '''

 Register a class to provide the event loop for a given GUI.

 This is intended to be used as a class decorator.
 It should be passed the names with which to register this GUI integration.
 The classes themselves should subclass InputHookBase.